 The Court of Protection can make decisions, and can appoint other people to make decisions, for those who lack the mental capacity to do it themselves.
 Principally these decisions involve health, financial affairs, property and personal welfare.

-We pride ourselves on being one of the very few firms in the area able to work on Court of Protection cases for people with a degenerative condition, such as Alzheimer’s Disease or Dementia, and those with acquired brain injuries.
+We pride ourselves on being one of the very few firms in the area able to work on Court of Protection cases for people with a degenerative condition, such as Alzheimer’s Disease or Dementia, and those with acquired brain injury or traumatic brain injuries.

 The first thing the Court of Protection does is decide whether a person is mentally capable or not of making a certain decision.
 If the person does not have the capacity, the court will either make a one-off order or, if there are likely to be continuing decisions that need to be made not, it will appoint deputies to make decisions for the person in question.

 Other decisions that the court makes include the execution of a Will on behalf of someone without the mental capacity to make one themselves, the validity of a Lasting Power of Attorney (LPA) or Enduring Power of Attorney (EPA), and objections to proposed EPAs or LPAs.

 The court can also decide whether attorneys or deputies should be able to make financial gifts on behalf of the person lacking capacity, and it can remove the legal rights for deputies or attorneys to make decisions entirely if it believes they have failed to carry out their duties properly.

-The team of specialist lawyers here at Lanyon Bowdler have a great deal of experience in the process, and understand that the issues can be highly sensitive.
+The team of specialist Court of Protection Solicitors, here at Lanyon Bowdler have a great deal of experience in the process, and understand that the issues can be highly sensitive.
+Our team is qualified to undertake professional deputyship in respect of Court of Protection representation and administration.

 Our supportive and personal approach has been highlighted by clients as a valuable part of our work, helping you to make the important decisions and getting the case to a satisfactory conclusion as quickly as possible.

-The private client team are recognised in Tier Two for the West Midlands, of the 2019 edition of The Legal 500.
-The directory states "Lanyon Bowdler is known to clients for its 'excellent communication, prompt responses and reliability'."
+The private client team is recognised in Tier Two for the West Midlands of the 2022 edition of The Legal 500.